 From illustrating the iconic Goosebumps universe to navigating an extremely volatile creative scene, Tim Jacobus shares insights on his mastery of soft-core horror.

 "Art enables us to find ourselves and lose ourselves at the same time," mused Thomas Merton—a sentiment that resonates profoundly within the symbiotic partnership between Istituto Marangoni and Keil Space.
-This convergence elevates art beyond its conventional domain, positioning it as a keystone in the architecture of innovation and education.

 Cyprus-born artist Domenika builds mechanical sculptures and cyber-prosthetics that explore dualities and liminal states.